My Ubuntu Linux boots into a black screen: GUIDE

 lsinitramfs /boot/initrd.img-$(uname -r) | grep amdgpu

-Should return multiple hits (where there previously should be none).
+This should return multiple hits (where previously there should have been none).

 You can undo this change by removing the amdgpu line from /etc/initramfs-tools/modules and running update-initramfs again.